-Exploring markets in small towns in Japan can be a surprisingly economical experience, especially when compared to the prices of large supermarkets and Konbini (convenience stores) in cities like Tokyo or Osaka.
-The fruits, vegetables, and greens sold in these local markets usually cost less, and the quality of the fresh products is a major advantage.
-We visited a small market in Shiga Prefecture at the end of summer and beginning of autumn and found prices that can be much more affordable, thanks to the seasonal supply.
+Exploring small city markets in Japan can be a surprisingly economical experience, especially when compared to the prices of large supermarkets and Konbini (convenience stores) in cities like Tokyo or Osaka.
+The fruits, vegetables, and produce sold in these local markets usually cost less, and the quality of fresh products is a great advantage.
+We visited a small market in Shiga Prefecture at the end of summer and the beginning of autumn, and found prices that can be much more affordable, thanks to seasonal supply.

-Below, we organized the prices by categories, converting the values from yen to US dollars at the rate of October 2024, where 1 yen ≈ 0.0067 USD.
+Below, we organized the prices by categories, converting the values from yen to US dollars using the rate from October 2024, where 1 yen ≈ $0.0067 USD.

-This article is very useful to show those people who believe that vegetables and fruits in Japan are expensive.
-The data in this article is updated frequently, with the last update being 2024/2025.
+This article is quite useful to show those who believe that vegetables and fruits in Japan are expensive.
+The data in this article is frequently updated, with the last update in 2024/2025.

 Fruit Prices

-The prices of fruits can vary significantly, especially out of season.
+Fruit prices can vary significantly, especially out of season.
 However, we found some notable deals:

 Apples, Oranges, and Other Fruits